College of Computational, Mathematical, and Physical Sciences (University of Guelph): Outreach and Community Engagement

-Go CODE Girl is an annual event organized by Guelph Women in Computer Science (GWiCS), Creative Encounters and Women in Engineering, to introduce grades 7-10 girls and gender diverse yotuh to career possibilities in technology, computing and software engineering.
+Go CODE Girl is an annual event organized by Guelph Women in Computer Science (GWiCS), Creative Encounters and Women in Engineering, to introduce grades 7-10 girls and gender diverse youth to career possibilities in technology, computing and software engineering.

 The recently launched Go PHYS Girl brings in girls and gender-diverse youth from grades 7-10 to learn about the exciting world of physics.
 This half-day event is a collaborative effort, being organized and run by Women in Engineering (WiE), Royal City Science, Creative Encounters and Guelph Physics.

 In July 2023, the Department of Chemistry hosted ChemEd 2023, ChemEd, the largest conference for high school chemistry teachers in North America.
 The biennial event, first held in 1973 at the University of Waterloo, typically draws several hundred participants.
 In 2021, the University of Guelph also hosted Best of ChemEd, a virtual mini-conference that engaged over 1,000 educators from 54 countries.

-Roboticon is an annual event organized by the University of Guelph's School of Computer Science and the Society of Computing and Information Science. where high school students complete computer science challenges designed by undergraduates.
+Roboticon is an annual event organized by the University of Guelph's School of Computer Science and the Society of Computing and Information Science where high school students complete computer science challenges designed by undergraduates.

 Supermath Day is an annual event, started in 1982, that brings senior-level high school students to campus for mathematics activities and to experience university life.
 It is held the Tuesday after Thanksgiving.

 The University of Guelph hosts Let's Talk Science event, part of a national program that delivers interactive STEM activities in schools and communities.
 Since 2015, it has organized the annual School of Witchcraft and Wizardry event, which attracts thousands of participants each November.